NaimAyat/UCLA_CS161/Lecture3.md

   * Different solutions vs. different qualitites
   * Search space vs. search tree
     * Search space: draw an arrow back to repeated state in tree to create a graph
+  * 15-puzzle has 1.3 trillion states: few ms to solve
+  * 24-puzzle has 10^25 states: one day to solve